ohalloworld/ohalloworld/README.md

 - 👋 Hi, I’m Eoin O'Halloran or @ohalloworld
-- 👀 I’m interested in learning computer science, eventually changing careers into software development :)
+- 👀 I’m interested in learning computer science, specifically anything in the Data Analysis and Web Development spaces. :)
-- 🌱 I’m currently learning Java through the University of Helsinki's MOOC course and Computer Science through EDX and Harvard's CS50 course.
+- 🌱 I’m currently learning Frontend Development through Scrimba, and Computer Science fundamentals through EDX and Harvard's CS50 course.
 - 💞️ I’m looking to collaborate on mobile apps, web apps, small and big projects.
 Anything that will help me learn
 - 📫 How to reach me here on github or via email!